 Product archive and shop layout ↑ Back to top

 By default, Galleria arranges products using a ‘Masonry’ layout.
 This means that products are laid out adjacently regardless of their height.

-In addition to this Galleria includes ‘product-focus’ styling that increases the size of products on the shop page which creates a unique and engaging design.
-Note that if you’re using the Storefront WooCommerce Customizer extension that the ‘product-focus’ styling is applied to 4 and 5 column layouts only.
-The reason for this is that 3 (and below) column layouts do not work very well with this style.
+Galleria also includes ‘product-focus’ styling that increases the size of products on the shop page to create a unique and engaging design.
+If you’re using the Storefront WooCommerce Customizer, the ‘product-focus’ styling is applied to 4 and 5 column layouts only because layouts with 3 or fewer columns do not work well with this style.